aidenvandenbush/myBots/README.md

 I tested both methods 5 times each, using a population size of 50 over 250 generations.
 This led to a total of 125,000 simulations.
 The only variable changed between the two methods was the mutation method that was used.
 This allowed me to test which mutation method led to a higher fitness.

 To run this program, simply click the run button in the "button.py" file.
+The population size and number of generations can be changed in the constants.py file.

 2 Minute Summary: https://youtu.be/xTxmNU9HIq0